Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

 with $ \V^2 := (c_s^2 +v_A^2) - c_s^2 v_A^2 \sin^2 \theta \geq 0$.
 A trivial solution, $ \omega =0$, originates from the redundancy mentioned below Eq.~(\ref{eq:sum-rule}).
 We exclude this trivial solution in the following discussions.
 The leading-order dispersion relations are found to be

 where the two distinct velocities are given as

 where the upper and lower signs are for $v_1 $ and $ v_2$, respectively.
-These modes are two pairs of counter-propagating waves called the fast and slow magneto-sonic waves.
-When $\theta=0$, one of the pairs reduces to the Alfven waves (\ref{eq:sol-Alfven}) as required by the rotational symmetry and the other pair reduces to the sound modes without modification of the sound velocity because of the absence of a magnetic pressure according to the Gauss law $\delta B_z = - k_\perp \delta B_x/k_\para = 0$.
+These modes are two pairs of counterpropagating waves called the fast and slow magnetosonic waves.
+When $\theta=0$, one of the pairs reduces to the Alfv\'{e}n waves (\ref{eq:sol-Alfven}) as required by the rotational symmetry and the other pair reduces to the sound modes without modification of the sound velocity because of the absence of a magnetic pressure according to the Gauss law $\delta B_z = - k_\perp \delta B_x/k_\para = 0$.
 In this limit, one finds that $\{v_1, v_2\} = \{c_s, v_A\}$ when $c_s\geq v_A$ and $\{v_1, v_2\} = \{v_A, c_s\}$ when $c_s < v_A$.

-It is important to note that a pair of counter-propagating waves acquires the same dissipative corrections at $k^2 $ order in the absence of parity-breaking effects.
+It is important to note that a pair of counterpropagating waves acquires the same dissipative corrections at $k^2 $ order in the absence of parity-breaking effects.
 Therefore, the general solutions should be found in the forms

 where $w_{1,2} $ are independent of $ k$ and are determined below.
 Accordingly, one can make an ansatz for the factorized form of the quartic secular equation as

 The uncertainties at $k^3 $ order in each solution result in the uncertainties indicated in the last line.
 These uncertainties are not of our interest here, since they are not improved unless the constitutive equations are improved beyond the first-order derivative expansions.
 The following computation is greatly simplified by identifying these irrelevant higher-order terms and getting rid of them at this stage.
 Expanding $f_{\rm ans} (\omega) $, we should only retain the relevant terms as